mosquitogames/1819rulebook/2_sequence-of-play.md

 ### b.
 Distribute Income
 - In the first round, hand each player $3.
-- In succeeding rounds, hand each player the amount specified by the highest Port space with a ship on it.
+- In succeeding rounds, hand each player the amount specified by the highest Port space with a Ship on it.

 ## 3. Action phase
 Play proceeds from the First Player.
 On your turn, do the following: